Hair and make-up designer (Unscripted TV)

 - VTCT Diploma/Extended Diploma in Hairdressing

 - VTCT Diploma/Extended Diploma in Barbering

 - VTCT Combined Diploma in Hairdressing

 Get an apprenticeship:

 An apprenticeship is a job with training, so it’s a great opportunity to earn as you learn.
-However, it can be challenging to find jobs as an apprentice within production companies.
-It might be worth looking for a job as an apprentice in barbering or hairdressing, in the beauty industry or in theatre.
-This will help you develop your craft and create a body of work for a portfolio that you can use to find your way into television at a later point.
+In the past, it has been challenging to find jobs as an apprentice within production companies, although there is now a hair, make-up, prosthetics and wigs apprenticeship standard specifically designed for people working in theatre or film and TV.
+It might also be worth looking for a job as an apprentice.
+This will help you develop your craft and create a body of work for a portfolio that you can use to find your way into film and TV drama at a later point.
 Check out What’s an apprenticeship? to learn more about apprenticeships and find an apprenticeship to learn how to find one in your region, or approach companies directly.
-Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in television.
+Go to ScreenSkills information on apprenticeships for the main apprenticeship schemes in film and television.